Am I fit for this physical activity? Neural embedding of physical conditioning from inertial sensors: Related Work

-A hybrid model, based on both CNNs and LSTM was devised by \citeauthor{ordonez2016convlstm} \cite{ordonez2016convlstm}.
-This model transforms the sensor signals using a CNN-based module and the output is then used to feed the LSTM.
-Although it achieved good results, the CNN-based architectures introduced by \citeauthor{moya2018convolutional} \cite{moya2018convolutional} had higher performance in all analyzed datasets.
+The hybrid CNN and LSTM model proposed by \cite{ordonez2016convlstm}, achieved good results but was surpassed by the CNN-based architecture of \cite{moya2018convolutional}.
 More recently, some works proposed the use of self-attention based architectures for this task \cite{vaswani2017attention,wu2020deep_attention}.
-The model proposed by \citeauthor{moya2018convolutional} \cite{moya2018convolutional} outperformed the one proposed by \citeauthor{vaswani2017attention} \cite{vaswani2017attention} in the datasets that were common to both works. \citeauthor{wu2020deep_attention} \cite{wu2020deep_attention} proposed a deep attention model that was able to surpass \cite{moya2018convolutional} in some, but not all datasets.
-A more extensive survey was conducted by \citeauthor{wang2019survey} \cite{wang2019survey}, where the authors note the variety of neural network architectures proposed for this task, in the literature, such as Convolutional Neural Networks, Deep fully-connected networks, Recurrent neural networks, Deep Belief Networks, Stacked Auto Encoders and hybrid approaches.
+The model proposed by \cite{moya2018convolutional} outperformed the one proposed by \cite{vaswani2017attention} in the datasets that were common to both works. \cite{wu2020deep_attention} proposed a deep attention model that was able to surpass \cite{moya2018convolutional} in some, but not all datasets.
+A more extensive survey was conducted by \cite{wang2019survey}, where the authors note the variety of neural network architectures proposed for this task, such as CNNs, DNNs, RNNs, Stacked Auto Encoders and hybrid approaches.

-One of the difficulties in working with sensor data is the engineering of features.
-Multiple approaches are described in the literature.
-One of the simplest approaches was proposed by \citeauthor{xiao2011hr_multistep} \cite{xiao2011hr_multistep}, where features are the averages of each signal computed with a sliding window. \citeauthor{walse2016pca} \cite{walse2016pca} used the Principal Component Analysis (PCA) to extract features to be used for prediction.
-Due to the periodic nature of the signals, Fast Fourier Transforms were used to extract the features in \cite{reiss2019deep, steven2018feature}.
-Similarly to our work, \cite{ordonez2016convlstm,moya2018convolutional} used Convolutional Neural Networks directly on raw signals, avoiding the need of human expertise to design features.